-- Structure: We recommend that the KU Public Safety Oversight Board be established by the Chancellor as an independent body.
-Alternatively, we recommend that it be established by the University Senate as a permanent committee of that body. - Membership: We recommend nine members to be nominated by the Chancellor and confirmed by the University Senate, with three each from the student body, staff, and faculty, to serve staggered three-year terms, with the possibility of reappointment. - One of the faculty members should be a lawyer (perhaps a designee of the Law School) - Staff of university units whose work interacts with that of KU PSO to serve ex officio (these may include Office of Multicultural Affairs; University Housing; Student Services; Emily Taylor Center; Office of General Counsel) - The Director of Public Safety may serve at the invitation of the board to enhance communication between the board and KU PSO. - The scope of authority of the advisory board should include: - Conducting assessments of KU PSO policies or practices. - Hearing concerns from members of the KU community regarding policies or practices of the KU PSO (the information-gathering process may include development of a survey of students, staff and faculty) - Fostering improvement in communication between the KU PSO and other university units that work with KU PSO officers. - Reviewing KU PSO resolution of complaints. - Making recommendations as needed to the chief of the KU PSO and the Chancellor of the University. - The formal authority of the advisory board should include: - Authority to conduct hearings to gather information. - o Authority to receive information from members of the KU community.
+and faculty, to serve staggered three-year terms, with the possibility of reappointment.

+- One of the faculty members should be a lawyer (perhaps a designee of the Law School) - Staff of university units whose work interacts with that of KU PSO to serve ex officio (these may include Office of Multicultural Affairs; University Housing; Student Services; Emily Taylor Center; Office of General Counsel) - The Director of Public Safety may serve at the invitation of the board to enhance communication between the board and KU PSO. - The scope of authority of the advisory board should include: - Conducting assessments of KU PSO policies or practices. - Hearing concerns from members of the KU community regarding policies or practices of the KU PSO (the information-gathering process may include development of a survey of students, staff and faculty). - Fostering improvement in communication between the KU PSO and other university units that work with KU PSO officers. - Reviewing KU PSO resolution of complaints. - Making recommendations as needed to the chief of the KU PSO and the Chancellor of the University. - The formal authority of the advisory board should include: - o Authority to conduct hearings to gather information. - Authority to receive information from members of the KU community. - Authority to request information from the KU Public Safety Office, including the authority to issue a formal request to the Chancellor for information from PSO in the event that PSO has declined that request. - The responsibilities of the advisory board should include: - Responsibility to conduct outreach and publicity regarding the work of the board and the opportunity for members of the KU community to be heard by the board.

-- Authority to request information from the KU Public Safety Office, including the authority to issue a formal request to the Chancellor for information from PSO in the event that PSO has declined that request. - The responsibilities of the advisory board should include: - Responsibility to conduct outreach and publicity regarding the work of the board and the opportunity for members of the KU community to be heard by the board. - Responsibility to issue a report to the Director of KU PSO and the Chancellor at least once annually, by December 31 of each year.
+Responsibility to issue a report to the Director of KU PSO and the Chancellor at least once annually, by December 31 of each year.